Plan your trip around Hauraki Coromandel along State Highways 25 & 2. Please note some local roads and DOC sites are

-Hot Water Beach is an NZ Must Do and one of its most dramatic places.
-From the sound of its surging waves to the fierce bite of hot sand underneath your bare feet at low tide, Hot Water Beach presents a landscape and an atmosphere like nowhere else.
+Hot Water Beach is a NZ Must Do and one of its most dramatic places.
+From the sound of surging waves to the surprising warmth of hot sand underneath your bare feet at low tide, Hot Water Beach presents a landscape and an atmosphere like nowhere else.

-Popular for a patch of thermal water bubbling just beneath the surface of the sand at low tide, Hot Water Beach has achieved cult-like status as a worldwide wonder right here on The Coromandel.
+Popular for a patch of thermal water bubbling just beneath the surface of the beach at low tide, Hot Water Beach has achieved cult-like status as a worldwide wonder right here on The Coromandel.
 Visitors flock to the usually deserted Hot Water Beach two hours either side of low tide.
 The lure of hot water brings people in buses, campervans, tour groups and rental vehicles.
 They pull into the recently expanded carparks with a mixture of excitement, fascination and anticipation on their faces.

 The main ‘Pay and Display’ car park is situated at the southernmost end of Hot Water Beach.
-It has newly upgraded restroom facilities, including showers.
-It is a 24 hour carpark and charges apply.
+It has newly upgraded restroom facilities, including outdoor cold showers.
+It is a 24-hour carpark and charges apply.
 Adventure awaits just beyond the shallow stream which must be walked across, pants rolled up and towels and shovels in arms in order to get to the ‘Hot Rock’ about 200 metres along the beach.

-Two smaller carparks further back along the road offer free parking and a pleasant stroll alongside the ‘Pa Track’ beside the stream if you prefer not to wade through water.
+A larger carpark further back along the road offers flower fee parking and restrooms, and a pleasant stroll alongside the ‘Pa Track’ beside the stream if you prefer not to wade through water.

 The tide will determine when you visit Hot Water Beach.
 But it is up to you how long to stay.

 Hot Water Beach is a place favoured by intrepid adventurers and sight-seeers alike.
 It offers a little work, a little play and a lot of relaxation in a setting at once social and solitary.

 On a cold Coromandel day - or a rainy one - a trip to Hot Water Beach cannot be beat.